stcorp/harp/doc/dataformats.rst

 string         NC_CHAR
 ============== ==================

-The netCDF-3 data model defines the concept of a dimension.
+The netCDF-3 data model defines the concept of shared dimensions.
 A netCDF-3 dimension has a name and a length.
 The name of a dimension should be unique.
 The shape of a netCDF-3 variable is specified as a list of dimensions (instead of a list of dimension *lengths*).
 This implies that to store a HARP product in netCDF-3 format, a netCDF-3 dimension should be defined for each dimension present in the product.
 This is straight-forward for all dimension types supported by HARP, except for independent dimensions (since HARP does not require that all independent dimensions have the same length).

 For example, a variable may have an independent dimension of length 2, while another variable may have an independent dimension of length 4.
 However, it is not possible to create two netCDF-3 dimensions called 'independent' with different